|

 This is one of the solid institutions of Washburn county and of which

 the citizens of Spooner are justly proud.
-It is now entirely a
+It is now entirely

 home institution, owned and controlled by local capital.
 The